Trump says he won't participate in virtual 2nd presidential debate

 Mr. Trump told Fox Business that the commission had not informed the campaign of their decision to alter the format of the debate before announcing it publicly.
 A source familiar with the ongoing debate negotiations told CBS News that the commission did not consult either campaign before making the move, saying the commission "decided this unilaterally."

 The president tested positive for the coronavirus just a week ago, and was experiencing symptoms as recently as Tuesday, according to the White House physician.
-The Centers for Disease Control and Prevention recommends those who test positive for the virus avoid being around others 10 days after their last positive test if symptoms subside.
+The Centers for Disease Control and Prevention (CDC) recommends those who become "severely ill" from COVID-19 — those who were hospitalized and required oxygen, both of which are true for the president — to avoid being around others for at least 10 days after symptoms first appeared, and possibly up to 20 days.
+The CDC says patients should consult their doctor to see if that period could be shortened once they begin testing negative for the virus.
 The White House doctor has not said whether the president continues to test positive.

 Mr. Trump told Fox Business he remains on dexamethasone, a potent steroid, as he recovers from COVID-19.